Frequently Asked Questions

 In a scenario where you might want to track orders over 1,000 lots, you can set that as a condition for alerts.
 When it comes to complex patterns like layering, where you have orders on both sides of the market, we understand that this might happen frequently in a large organization.
 Instead of flooding you with irrelevant alerts, we let you fine-tune the solution so you are only alerted to the trades that actually matter.

 This is a game-changer because one of the biggest complaints we hear from compliance teams is the overwhelming number of false positives.
 We’ve met people whose entire job is just clearing these fake alerts.
 This is not only inefficient, but also frustrating.
 BroadPeak is designed to focus only on the meaningful alerts based on your specific products and risks, reducing the noise and enabling compliance teams to focus on what’s truly important.
-The best part is that you don’t need to rely on us to make these changes.
-You can iterate, adjust thresholds, or modify date ranges yourself.

 With the high volume of real-time market data, how do you manage potential stress points in the solution, like cloud servers, model performance, or daily updates?